hasnaties/internRoadmap/readme.md

 # MERN Stack Developer Training Roadmap

+## Week 2: Introduction to React.js

+### Day 8-9: Getting Started with React ✔

+- Learn what React is and why it's popular.
+- Set up your development environment (Node.js and npm).
+- Understand JSX and its role in React.
+- Create your first React component.
+- Explore component rendering and nesting.
+- Learn about component state and props.
+- Pass data between components.
+- Practice building a simple UI with props.
+- Explore the lifecycle of a React component.
+- Use lifecycle methods like componentDidMount.

-## Week 1: Front-End Fundamentals
+## Week 1: Front-End Fundamentals ✔

-### UI - Finance Market
+### UI - Finance Market ✔

-- ✔ Side menu and profile design.
+- Side menu and profile design.
-- ✔ Vertical product card.
+- Vertical product card.
-- ✔ Horizontal blog card.
+- Horizontal blog card.
-- ✔ Responsiveness.
+- Responsiveness.
-- ✔ Revision and Fixes.
+- Revision and Fixes.

 ### Day 6-7: JavaScript Fundamentals ✔